neurodatascience/ohbm_2023_pubget/pubget.md

 ## Results

 As an illustration, we replicated and extended the investigation of sample sizes from Poldrack & al, "Scanning the horizon".
-We downloaded articles with pubget, designed a heuristic to extract participant counts and demographics, and validated it on 100 articles labelled with labelbuddy.
+We downloaded articles with pubget, designed a heuristic to extract participant counts and demographics, and validated it on 100 articles that we annotated with labelbuddy.
 As shown in Fig. 1.A, the median sample size continued to increase since 2015.
 We also show the distribution of participant's ages.
 The mode for healthy participants is between 20 and 30 years, suggesting that the declaimed practice of recruiting mostly students may be widely followed.

-We also ran pubget for a query matching a larger number of articles (over 9,000).
+We also ran pubget for a query matching a larger number of articles (over 9K).
 In Fig 1.B, we show meta-analytic maps obtained with pubget's --fit_neurosynth option (top) and from neurosynth.org (bottom).
 Results are similar for frequent terms, but for rare terms, pubget's use of the full text produces more powerful analyses.

 ## Conclusions

-We facilitate downloading neuroimaging articles, annotating them and preparing them for analysis.
+We facilitate downloading, annotating and preparing articles for analysis.
 This can help many projects, from a small quantitative section in a review or meta-science paper, to the development of new large-scale meta-analysis methods.
 The tools are still evolving and we hope that discussions at the OHBM 2023 meeting will help us tailor them to the needs of the neuroimaging community.